Caravanning Tips – Living a Van Life

-If you’re planning on getting out on the open road, check out these caravanning tips:
+If you’re planning on getting out on the open road or start wanting to live your life in a van, check out these caravanning tips:

 Make a checklist

-One of the simplest and most efficient caravanning tips to ensure you don’t forget anything – whether that be items to pack or things to secure.
+One of the simplest and most efficient caravanning tips to ensure you don’t forget anything – whether those items need to be packed or some things you need to secure.
 Just as you’d make a shopping list before going to the supermarket, make a list of things to pack and a list of things for caravan safety and security.

 For example, this may include padlocks, a fire extinguisher, wheel chocks and towing mirrors, etc.